caravagnalab/rRACES-examples/build_cohorts/README.md

 This directory contains the Python script `build_cohort.py`, which builds the cohort of an SPN using its phylogenetic forest file on Orfeo.

 To run the script, create a `bash` executable file like the example below.
-`run_build_cohort.sh` with SPN01 parameters is provided as a reference:
+`run_build_cohort.sbatch` with SPN01 parameters is provided as a reference:

 ```{sh}
 #!/bin/bash